mithraiclabs/psyoptions-docs/docs/beta-test-for.md

 ### User Interface/User Experience

 - Was navigating the site self explanatory?
-If not, what was confusing?
 - Any areas of improvement for trading options?
 - Any areas of improvement for initializing option markets?
 - Is it clear how to exercise or close positions?